mgreiler/se-unlocked/Transcripts/EP_42_Karl_Hughes.md

 ---

 [00:00:00] **Michaela:** Hello, and welcome back.
 After the quite extensive summer break.
-This felt so good, to the soft engineering unlocked podcast.
+This felt so good, to the software engineering unlocked podcast.
 I'm your host, Dr. McKayla.
 And today I have the pleasure to talk to Karl Hughes.
 But before I start, I want to let you know of the new and upcoming code review workshops where you can puches individual tickets.
 This workshops are great for